Marcoslp/SDET-appium-cucumber/README.md

 # SDET appium-cucumber automation challenge
-This is a Appium-Cucumber automation project and iss currently designed to test Android devices
+This is an Appium-Cucumber automation project and is currently designed to test Android devices

 ## Getting Started